Have you ever thought to yourself, “Hemp is a variety of cannabis, I’m not giving that to my dog!”?

-Hemp seed has long been used in cosmetic products and soaps because the oil can penetrate the inner layers of the skin and promote healthy cellular growth.
+Hemp seeds are commonly used in cosmetic products and soaps.
+This is because the oil penetrates the inner layers of the skin to promote healthy cellular growth.

-The balanced fatty acids also play an important role in reducing the inflammation associated with common skin issues, including atopic dermatitis, pruritic skin disease and granulomas.
+The balanced fatty acids in hemp seed oil also play an important role in reducing the inflammation associated with common skin issues, including:

 How Hemp Seed Oil Works

 Your dog has substances in his body called prostaglandins.
-These are like hormones and they circulate around the body, helping to smooth muscle contractions, control inflammation, regulate the body temperature and other vital functions.
+They circulate around the body, helping to:

 A Word Of Caution!

-But if your dog is eating a diet rich in beef and other ruminants, then hemp seed oil is a great way to balance the diet, alongside your dog’s regular fish.
+But if your dog is eating a diet rich in beef and other ruminants, then hemp seed oil is a great way to balance the diet.